Relational Algebra in DBMS

 1. Select (σ):

 The select operation extracts specific tuples from a relation.
 The select operation to be a filter that keeps only those tuples that satisfy a qualifying condition.
-Selection is denoted by lower greek letter sigma (σ).
+Selection is denoted by the lower greek letter sigma (σ).

 2. Project (π):

 The project operation is a unary operation that extracts attributes (columns) from a relation.
 If we are interested in only certain specific attributes of a relation, we use the project operation to project the relation over these attributes only.
-Projection is denoted by Greek letter pi (π).
+Projection is denoted by the Greek letter pi (π).

 Different Types of join:

 When two tables are joined together using equality of values in one or more columns, then it is called an Equi Join.
 In equi-join, the comparison operator ‘=’ is only used this symbol.
 As a result of an equi-join will always have one or more pairs of attributes that have identical values in every tuple.

 (ii) Theta (θ) join: